libreccm/ccm/tools-ng/ecdc/README.txt

 	Use File > Import to import aplaws.launch
 		(if aplaws doesn't appear in Debug configurations) Debug > Debug configurations > aplaws > Debug

+Heap space:
+       If you have problems with the heap space, you can enlarge you heap space using these command line on Unix system with Bash:

+       ANT_OPTS="-Xms256M -Xmx256M" ant <target>

 5. CONTACTS

 Send any queries to the "Developing on APLAWS+" forum at http://sourceforge.net/forum/forum.php?forum_id=368401